 Video-chat platforms, like Zoom and Google Meet, whose popularity soared during pandemic lockdowns, ban trade or promotion of firearms or ammunition.

-Merchants Auction sites, such as eBay, banned firearms sales early on, and bloced the sale of accessories in 2007—although, once again, violators consistently circumvented the ban.
+Auction sites, such as eBay, banned firearms sales early on, and bloced the sale of accessories in 2007—although, once again, violators consistently circumvented the ban.
 Resale sites, such as Craigslist, ban firearms listings, as do sites like Etsy and Shopify.

 Retail-listing site Foursquare forbids a shop from using their page “primarily or substantially to promote or advertise” firearms and accessories, as well as prohibiting ads for firearms, ammunition or even paintball guns.

 Similarly, crowd-sourced funding websites, such as Kickstarter, Indiegogo and GoFundMe, which allow individuals to fundraise for projects, also refuse gun-related listings.